jcondor98/statistics/docs/homeworks/homework-2.md

 }
 ```

-The complete code can be found in the [`build-frequencies-db`
+The complete code can be found in the [`build-frequencies-db.js`
 file](https://github.com/jcondor98/statistics/blob/master/homework-02/frequency-analysis/build-frequencies-db.js)
 of the repository.